-Success in business is all about being able to adapt and adjust effectively to challenges and changes, and companies with a culture led by those grounded in a firm foundation in business will be necessary to deal with this generational challenge.
+Success in business is all about being able to adapt and adjust effectively to challenges and changes, and companies with a culture led by those grounded in a firm foundation in business can best deal with this generational challenge.

-The right business education will help business leaders be prepared to work with multiple generations in one work place.
+The right business education will help prepare business leaders to work with multiple generations in one workplace.
 Problem-solving, tech-savvy leaders will be crucial in blending the many generations into a cohesive workforce.
 Getting a proper education in the specific technology and management strategies of a good business leader will be the best road to success.

 As the Covid-19 pandemic has shown us, remote work is possible with the right support.
 Gen Z embraced the remote workplace ahead of many companies long before they were forced to.
 Remote work embraces many of the tenets that appeal to Gen Z: technological interconnectedness that supports work and communication, a good work/life balance, and the freedom to continue to pursue their side hustle without the fear of burnout.

 Managers have had to learn how to communicate with Gen Z on their level in this environment and have proven that successful management and nurturing of teams is possible in a virtual world.
 However, that doesn’t mean that Gen Z only wants to exist virtually.
 For many, the ideal is a hybrid approach that gives them the opportunity to work from home some days and in the office on other days.
 The more companies can continue to foster this kind of approach, the better chance they have of keeping the Gen Z talent they have—and attracting more.

 There are other key components that employers can focus on to keep their Gen Z employees happy, including: